fieldtrip/website/reference/ft_componentanalysis.md

  FT_PREPROCESSING or from FT_TIMELOCKANALYSIS.

- The configuration should contain cfg.method       = 'runica', 'fastica', 'binica', 'pca', 'svd', 'jader', 'varimax', 'dss', 'cca', 'sobi', 'white' or 'csp' (default = 'runica') cfg.channel      = cell-array with channel selection (default = 'all'), see FT_CHANNELSELECTION for details cfg.trials       = 'all' or a selection given as a 1xN vector (default = 'all') cfg.numcomponent = 'all' or number (default = 'all') cfg.demean       = 'no' or 'yes', whether to demean the input data (default = 'yes') cfg.updatesens   = 'no' or 'yes' (default = 'yes') cfg.feedback     = 'no', 'text', 'textbar', 'gui' (default = 'text')
+ The configuration should contain cfg.method       = 'runica', 'fastica', 'binica', 'pca', 'svd', 'jader',
+                      'varimax', 'dss', 'cca', 'sobi', 'white' or 'csp' (default = 'runica') cfg.channel      = cell-array with channel selection (default = 'all'), see FT_CHANNELSELECTION for details cfg.split        = cell-array of channel types between which covariance is split, it can also be 'all' or 'no' (default = 'no') cfg.trials       = 'all' or a selection given as a 1xN vector (default = 'all') cfg.numcomponent = 'all' or number (default = 'all') cfg.demean       = 'no' or 'yes', whether to demean the input data (default = 'yes') cfg.updatesens   = 'no' or 'yes' (default = 'yes') cfg.feedback     = 'no', 'text', 'textbar', 'gui' (default = 'text')

  The runica method supports the following method-specific options.
 The values that these options can take can be found with HELP RUNICA. cfg.runica.extended cfg.runica.pca cfg.runica.sphering